FurryCoders/FALocalRepo/README.md

 python3 -m pip install --upgrade falocalrepo faapi falocalrepo-database falocalrepo-server
 ```

-A message will be displayed when running the program if there is an update available for any component.
+To check for updates use the `--updates` option when launching the program.
+A message will be if there is an update available for any component.

 The program needs cookies from a logged-in Fur Affinity session to download protected pages.
 Without the cookies the program can still download publicly available pages, but others will return empty.
 See [#Cookies](#cookies) for more details on which cookies to use.